puzzle/kubernetes-techlab/labs/03_first_steps.md

 $ git clone https://github.com/puzzle/kubernetes-techlab.git
 ```

-As a fallback the repository can be downloaded as [zip file](https://github.com/puzzle/kubernetes-techlab/archive/master.zip).
+As a fallback the repository can be downloaded as [zip file](https://github.com/puzzle/kubernetes-techlab/archive/rancherversion.zip).

 ## Login

-**Note:** Please make sure, the be finshed with [Lab 2](02_cli.md).
+**Note:** Please make sure, you are finshed with [Lab 2](02_cli.md).

-Our Kubernetes cluster of the techlab environment runs on [cloudscale.ch](cloudscale.ch) and has been provisioned with [Rancher](https://rancher.com/).
+Our Kubernetes cluster of this techlab environment runs on [cloudscale.ch](cloudscale.ch) and has been provisioned with [Rancher](https://rancher.com/).
 You can login into the cluster with a Rancher user.

 **Note:** For details about your credentials to log in, ask your teacher.